Updated: Nov 11, 2022

 If they are expected to return such materials or goods to the business, and the business gives specifications for the work to be performed, an individual who works at home on materials or goods provided by a business may be considered a statutory employee for IRS purposes.

-If a worker falls into one of these groups, there are three additional conditions that must be met before a company can legally deem them a statutory employee.
-The following are the requirements: The service agreement must state or indicate that the worker will perform all of the services substantially personally, that the worker will not have a significant investment in the equipment or property used to perform the services (other than a vehicle or truck), and that the services will be provided on a continuing basis for the same company.
+If a worker falls into one of these groups, three additional conditions must be met before a company can legally deem them a statutory employee.
+The following are the requirements: The service agreement must state or indicate that the worker will perform all of the services substantially personally and that the worker will not have a significant investment in the equipment or property used to perform the services (other than a vehicle or truck), and that the services will be provided continuingly for the same company.

-If all three criteria are met, and the worker falls into one of the categories mentioned above, the worker must be counted as an employee for federal employment tax purposes.
-This is valid even though they aren't considered an employee in the conventional sense.
+If all three criteria are met, and the worker falls into one of the above mentioned categories, the worker must be counted as an employee for federal employment tax purposes.
+This is valid even though they aren't considered employees in the conventional sense.

 Keep in mind that even though this test isn't fully satisfied, the worker will still be classified as an employee if they pass the IRS's standard classification test.
 In contrast, a worker could meet the definition of a statutory employee for federal tax purposes while still being classified as an independent contractor under California law.

 Under federal tax codes, such jobs are classified as "non-employees."
-Even if a worker meets the standard employment relationship test outlined above, they will have this status.
+Even if workers meet the standard employment relationship test outlined above, they will have this status.
 Statutory non-employees are staff who are typically treated as independent contractors.
 Statutory non-employees are divided into three categories:

 Real estate agents

-If they are providing services pursuant to a written arrangement that specifies they will not be considered as an employee for federal tax purposes, licensed real estate agents who receive substantially all of their money from sales or other output rather than hours worked are statutory non-employees.
+If they provide services under a written arrangement that specifies they will not be considered as an employee for federal tax purposes, licensed real estate agents who receive substantially all of their money from sales or other output rather than hours worked are statutory non-employees.